davekilian/davekilian.github.com/_posts/2020-01-20-storage-indexing.markdown

 *Never roll your own database!*

 Most programmers agree with this advice.
-But have you ever stopped to consider why you shouldn't build your own data storage engines?
-After all, it can't be that *nobody* should build new file systems, databases, distributed search indexes and so on &mdash; times change, people change, hardware changes, and we aren't still using the original systems we designed back in the 1960s-70s.
+But have you ever stopped to consider why not?
+It can't be that *nobody* should build new file systems, databases, distributed search indexes and so on &mdash; times change, people change, hardware changes, and we aren't still using the original systems we designed back in the 1960s-70s.
 Clearly, some people must be out there successfully building their own data storage systems; so why shouldn't you or I?

-I'd argue the reason you generally shouldn't build one of these systems yourself is time: as a rule of thumb, it takes about 10 years to fully stabilize a new general-purpose data storage system to the point of being near-optimal and also bug-free, and for most projects you don't have that kind of time.
-There are many off-the-shelf databases, file systems and so on available to you, and chances are getting one of them to work reasonably well in your application will take less than the time it'd take to stabilize one of these systems yourself.
+One fine answer is time: as a rule of thumb, it takes about 10 years to fully stabilize a new general-purpose data storage system to the point of being near-optimal and also bug-free, and for most projects you don't have that kind of time.
+There are many off-the-shelf databases, file systems and so on available to you, and chances are getting one of them to work reasonably well in your application will take less than the time it'd take to build and stabilize one of these systems yourself.

-But if you want to build one of these systems yourself, you certainly can.
-Maybe you'd like to get a better feel for how these systems work internally, or maybe you want to see if you find it fun.
-There are people who will tell you that these systems are too complicated for us mortals to design, and that such things are best left to the *Experts* (TM).
+But you certainly can build one of these systems yourself, if you want.
+It could be you'd like to get a better feel for how these systems work internally, or maybe you want to see if it's fun.
+There are people who will tell you that these systems are too complicated for us mortals to understand, and that such things are best left to the *Experts* (TM).
 In this article, I want to show this isn't true &mdash; it's not too hard to come up with the basic design of these systems as long as you have a good grasp of basic data structures and algorithms.

 Let's try walking down a fairly simple line of reasoning that gets you more or less to today's state of the art in data storage.
-All you'll need is some basic familiarity with data structures like hash tables and binary trees:
+All you'll need is some basic familiarity with data structures like hash tables and binary trees.

-## The Key Problem

-What do you think is the main challenge of designing a data storage system?

-Hint: ironically, the hard part isn't the part where you store the data.
-From a software perspective, storing data is pretty easy: you tell the hardware to store data and then you wait until the hardware is done.
-The hardware does all the work; your code just sets up the transfer and gets out of the way as fast as it can.

-The hard part is retrieval.
-You have a disk (or maybe lots of disks) full of data, and a user comes along and asks you for a specific record somewhere on that disk.
-How do you know where to find it?

-In other words, storage is a search problem!

-And it's not just any search problem &mdash; it's key/value search, a problem you're already tackled when you learned basic data structures and algorithms.

-> *Wait*, you might say, *that's true of key/value stores like [Redis](https://redis.io), but what about other kinds of storage systems?
-Is this a blog about key/value stores?*
->
-> Well, even if most systems don't use the terms 'key' and 'value,' they all use something that looks an awful lot like a key to identify and retrieve data.
-If you look close enough at a system that supports data queries, I'm willing to bet you'll find a key hiding somewhere in the system's interface.
-Here are some examples:
->
+Without further ado ...

+## Let's Design a Store

+We'll start with one of the most basic kinds of storage systems: a key/value store, where we store both the keys and values on disk.
+We'll provide the following basic interface:

+* The client (our user) defines the structure of a **key** and a **value**
+* We provide a **write** method which accepts a key and a value, and adds them to our on-disk store
+* We provide a **read** method which accepts a key, and reads the corresponding value from disk

+This interface should seem familiar: it's the basic key/value map interface provided by many programming languages' standard libraries and runtimes.
+If this seems like an odd interface to use for disk storage, keep in mind that most "real" storage systems rely on something that looks an awful lot like a key/value mapping, even if these systems don't specifically use the words *key* and *value*.
+For example:

-> * Want to download a web page?
+* Want to download a web page?
 You need to provide its URL (a key)
-> * Want to read a file?
+* Want to read a file?
 You need to provide its path (a key)
-> * Want to load a value from memory?
+* Want to load a value from memory?
 You need to provide its address (a key)
-> * Want to query a database?
+* Want to query a database?
 You need to provide a primary *key*
->

-So at the end of the day, the main thing you're doing when you build a data storage system like a database, file system, cloud storage, etc is designing some kind of map data structure which is stored on disk, alongside the actual keys and values your users asked you to store.
-Your system's write (store data) algorithm adds key/value pairs to this map and your system's read (retrieve data) algorithm queries this map to find the requested data.
-The goal is to design a set of algorithms where writes efficiently set up reads to also be efficient.
+Later on we'll see how to gussie up an on-disk key/value store like this one to make it the core of a database, or a file system.
+But for now let's focus on how to build a store like this one efficiently.

+## The Key Problem

+When designing something, a good question to answer first is: what's the hard part?
+What should we spend most of our time thinking about how to solve?

+Ironically, the 'storing the data' part of writing a data store isn't all that hard.
+The hardware does all the work, so from a software perspective all we really need to do is set up the transfer and get out of the way.

+The hard part is on the other end: retrieval.
+You have a disk (maybe a lot of disks) full of data, maybe written incrementally by lots of users over a long time.
+Today, a user comes along and requests a specific handful of bytes stored somewhere along your sea of billions (of bytes).
+How do you efficiently find the specific data the client requested?

+In other words, storage is a search problem! <span style="font-size:85%">(Also, the title of this section is a bad pun!)</span>

+So in designing our key/value store, the main challenge to overcome is designing an efficient on-disk key/value map data structure, where the write method efficiently sets up for reads to also be efficient.

 ## Map Data Strutures

-So now we know a storage system is an on-disk key-value map data structure and code for manipulating it.
-What does that map structure usually look like?

-Well, let's start with some map data structures we already know:
+Now that we know the goal, let's start looking at options.
+We want a key/value mapping data structure to store our data on disk &mdash; what are some map data structures we already know?

 ### Hash Tables